What should I do when I leave the courthouse?

 One week after court, you may want to call your local law enforcement offices to make sure they have received copies of the restraining order from the clerk.

 You may also wish to make a safety plan.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many abusers obey restraining orders, but some do not, and it is important to build on the things you have already been doing to keep yourself safe.
-Click on the following link for suggestions on Safety Tips.
+Click on the following link for suggestions on Safety Planning.
 Also, advocates at local domestic violence organizations can assist you in designing a safety plan and can provide other forms of support.
 To find a shelter or advocate in your area please visit the RI Advocates and Shelters page.